Uniswap/docs/docs/V3/concepts/glossary.md

 ## Flash Swap

-A trade that uses the tokens being purchased before paying for them.
+A trade that uses the tokens purchased before paying for them.

 ## Invariant

-The “k” value in the constant product formula
+The “k” value in the constant product formula X*Y=K

 ## Liquidity Provider / "LP"